 4.1 Actors/ Transactions

-Figure 4.1-1 shows the actors directly involved in the Community Medication Prescription and Dispense Integration Profile and the relevant transactions between them.
+Figure 4.1-1 shows the actors directly involved in the Community Medication Prescription and Dispense Integration Profile and the relevant transactions between them when communication is based on SOAP communication protocol.
+Figure 4.1-2 shows the same when communication is based on RESTful protocol.
 Other actors that may be indirectly involved due to their participation in the XDS integration profiles, etc., are not necessarily shown.

 Figure 4.1-1: Community Medication Prescription and Dispense Actor Diagram

+Figure 4.1-2: Community Medication Prescription and Dispense Actor Diagram (RESTful based)

 Table 4.1-1 lists the transactions for each actor directly involved in the Community Medication Prescription and Dispense Profile.
 In order to claim support of this Integration Profile, an implementation must perform the required transactions (labeled “R”).
 Transactions labeled “O” are optional.
 A complete list of options defined by this Integration Profile and that implementations may choose to support is listed in Volume 1, Section 4.2.

 Table 4.1-1: Community Medication Prescription and Dispense Integration Profile - Actors and Transactions